phaneesh/hazelcast-ranger-discovery/README.md

 discoveryStrategyConfig.addProperty("namespace", "hz_disco");
 //Service name that needs to be used discoveryStrategyConfig.addProperty("service-name", "hz_disco_test");
-//Hazelcast port that needs to be used for registration discoveryStrategyConfig.addProperty("port", "5701");
 discoveryConfig.addDiscoveryStrategyConfig(discoveryStrategyConfig);
 //Create the hazelcast instance
 HazelcastInstance hazelcast = Hazelcast.newHazelcastInstance(config);